-systemic failures within the IAAF and Russia that prevent or diminish the possibility of an effective anti-doping program, to the extent that neither ARAF, RUSADA, nor the Russian Federation can be considered Code-compliant".
+systemic failures within the LAAF and Russia that prevent or diminish the possibility of an effective anti-doping program, to the extent that neither ARAF, RUSADA, nor the Russian Federation can be considered Code-compliant".

-- The IC Report explained that the Independent Commission's investigation had "confirmed the existence of widespread cheating through the use of doping substances and methods to ensure, or enhance the likelihood of, victory for athletes and teams" in Russia.
+- The IC Report explained that the Independent Commission's investigation had "confirmed the 12. existence of widespread cheating through the use of doping substances and methods to ensure, or enhance the likelihood of, victory for athletes and teams" in Russia.
 The cheating was carried out "by the athletes" entourages, officials and the athletes themselves".
 The IC Report went on to explain that the investigation had established the existence of: - "A Deeply Rooted Culture of Cheating" which included "widespread" and "long standing" acceptance of cheating "at all levels".
-The Independent Commission had identified the existence of a "fundamentally flawed mindset that is deeply ingrained in all levels of Russian athletics". - "Exploitation of Athletes", including the deployment of "coercive activities" to compel athletes to participate in doping activities.
+The Independent Commission had identified the

-- "Confirmed Athletes Cheating", in particular the "consistent and systematic use of performance enhancing drugs by many Russian athletes".
-In addition, a significant percentage of athletes "were unwilling to participate" in the Independent Commission's investigation. - "Confirmed Involvement by Doctors, Coaches and Laboratory Personnel" who "acted as enablers for systematic cheating along with athletics coaches". - The IC Report went on to make an extensive number of detailed findings regarding the 13. existence, scope, mechanics and consequences of that doping scheme. - С. The WADA Independent Person Reports (the McLaren Reports) - On 19 May 2016, WADA announced that it had appointed Prof. Richard McLaren to conduct 14. an independent investigation into the allegations made by Dr. Grigory Rodchenkov.
+- "Exploitation of Athletes", including the deployment of "coercive activities" to compel athletes to participate in doping activities. - "Confirmed Athletes Cheating", in particular the "consistent and systematic use of performance enhancing drugs by many Russian athletes".
+In addition, a significant percentage of athletes "were unwilling to participate" in the Independent Commission's investigation. - "Confirmed Involvement by Doctors, Coaches and Laboratory Personnel" who "acted as enablers for systematic cheating along with athletics coaches". - 13.
+The IC Report went on to make an extensive number of detailed findings regarding the existence, scope, mechanics and consequences of that doping scheme. - c.
+The WADA Independent Person Reports (the McLaren Reports) - 14.
+On 19 May 2016, WADA announced that it had appointed Prof. Richard McLaren to conduct an independent investigation into the allegations made by Dr. Grigory Rodchenkov.
 Dr. Rodchenkov was the former director of the formerly WADA accredited laboratory in Mos cow (the "Moscow Laboratory") and the official on-site anti-doping laboratory in Sochi (the "Sochi Laboratory").
 After leaving Russia in 2015, Dr. Rodchenkov made a series of widely publicised allegations concerning the existence of a sophisticated doping scheme before, during, and after the Sochi Games. - 15.
 The terms of reference set by WADA directed Prof. McLaren: